vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-10-linalg-notes.md

 If it is full rank, i.e., $$rank = min \{m,n\}$$, then the matrix is.
 There are 2 possibilities:

 - m > n, injective: We are sending lower dimensional space to higher dimension (say 3x2 matrix, we are mapping to 2-D space to 3-D).
 We will span a plane slicing through the origin in this 3-D space.
 This will be injective but not surjective.
 - m < n, surjective: We are sending higher dimensions to lower dimensions (say 2x3 matrix, we are mapping to 3-D space to 2-D, 3 basis vectors are mapped to three 2-D basis vectors).
 One of the dimensions is collapsed.
 For 3-D, we can collapse either into a plane, line or a point.
 Here all of the smaller output space is spanned but many input vectors will map to the same output vector.
 Hence, this will be surjective but not injective.
-Also we will have a null space of cardinality greater than 1 (0 vector).
+Also we will have a null space of cardinality greater than 1 (not just the $$\mathbf{0}$$ vector).

 If $$rank < min \{m, n\}$$, neither injective or surjective: